YunchuZhang/single-class-object-detection/README.md

-# sigle-object-detection-
+# single-class-object-detection

 The codes include data and data.rec.
-Based on YoLo algorithm and 4 existed model to detect single-class objects.
+Based on YoLo algorithm and 4 existed model to detect single-class objects.In the code, it builds CNN body and Loss function in MXNET.
 Also, this code has the function to check tensorboard.

 # data